I dedicate this poem to those who have been denied a home because of race or ethnicity.

 The immigrants stood at their prospective landlord’s door in latent panic,

-knowing it was the only way to beg for that apartment
+their only way to beg for an apartment

 but they weren’t Anglo nor Germanic.